mequot/mequot/README.md

 # ★ I will ONLY follow selected ppl I think very highly of or close friends so yeah I don't fb.
 I do check the profiles of every single one of my followrs here tho, I send gimmicks and sign atas sometimes 👍

+I'VE WORKED/CONTRIBUTED FOR: THE ROBLOXIA: UNTIL DAWN, FUZZY HORIZONS, MEMORY LANE, OTHER ROBLOX GAMES!

 THANKS TO EVERYONE THAT I SEE MAKING MEMORY LANE/FF SKINS <333 I'M SO HAPPY YOU ALL ENJOY MY GAME

 If you're my friend and you want some robux any amount just hmu I'll get you some